davidclough/node/_documents/javascript-guide/javascript-guide.md

 #### <a name="language-built-in-objects-console"></a>Console
 The `console` object is one of the most useful items for detecting and fixing errors in your code.
 It allows you to perform various JavaScript debugging tasks.
 These are usually in conjunction with the `Console tab` in the `F12 developer tools` of you browser.
 [MDN - Console](https://developer.mozilla.org/en/docs/Web/API/console) give a full list of the methods this object provides.
-TODO: DEBUGGING IS A SEPARATE SECTION.

 ##### Basic Methods
 These methods are called from within your code (when debugging).